 Busuu’s Japanese classes are systematized and tailored to your specific needs.
 It’s worth checking out the function of the conversation.
 It offers interactive lessons to help you improve your speaking and listening skills.

 Pricing: Bussu’s free plan has only a few features and lessons.
-For an annual payment, there are two subscriptions — €5.83/month (premium) and €6.66/month (premium plus).
-The cost will go up and down if you go monthly or biannually.
+For an annual payment, there are two subscriptions—€5.83/month (premium) and €6.66/month (premium plus).
+The cost will fluctuate depending on whether you pay monthly or biannually.

 Here is my full Busuu review.